Star-shaped acceptability indexes: Background material

 \begin{enumerate} \item (Anti-)Monotonicity: If $X \leq Y$, then $\rho(X) \geq \rho(Y),\:\forall\: X,Y\in L^\infty$. \item Translation invariance: $\rho(X+C)=\rho(X)-C,\:\forall\: X\in L^\infty,\:\forall\:C \in \mathbb{R}$. \item Convexity: $\rho(\lambda X+(1-\lambda)Y)\leq \lambda \rho(X)+(1-\lambda)\rho(Y),\:\forall\: X,Y\in L^\infty,\:\forall\:\lambda\in[0,1]$. \item Positive homogeneity: $\rho(\lambda X)=\lambda \rho(X),\:\forall\: X\in L^\infty,\:\forall\:\lambda \geq 0$. \item Star-shapedness: $\rho(\lambda X)\geq \lambda\rho(X),\:\forall\: X\in L^\infty,\:\forall\:\lambda \geq 1$. \item Law invariance: If $F_X=F_Y$, then $\rho(X)=\rho(Y),\:\forall\:X,Y\in L^\infty$. \item Fatou continuity: If $\lim\limits_{n\rightarrow\infty}X_n=X$, then $\rho(X) \leq \liminf\limits_{n\rightarrow\infty} \rho( X_{n})$, $\forall\:\{X_n\}_{n=1}^\infty$ bounded in $L^\infty$ norm and for any $X\in L^\infty$. \end{enumerate} A risk measure is called monetary if it satisfies (i) and (ii); convex if it is monetary and satisfies (iii); coherent if it is convex and satisfies (iv); star-shaped if it is monetary and satisfies (v); law invariant if it satisfies (vi), and Fatou continuous if it attends (vi).
 Unless otherwise stated, we assume that risk measures are normalized in the sense that $\rho(0) = 0$.
 Its acceptance set is defined as $\mathcal{A}_\rho = \{X \in L^\infty\colon \rho(X) \leq 0\}$. \end{Def}

-A milestone of risk measures and acceptability indexes are acceptance sets.
+A fundamental concept for both risk measures and acceptability indexes is the acceptance set.
 We now define this concept and expose some properties.
-Propositions 2.1 and 2.2 of \citet{Artzner1999}, Propositions 4.6 and 4.7 of \citet{Follmer2016} and Proposition 2 of \cite{Castagnoli2021} expose a direct interplay between the properties of risk measures and acceptance sets.
+Propositions 2.1 and 2.2 of \citet{Artzner1999}, Propositions 4.6 and 4.7 of \citet{Follmer2016}, and Proposition 2 of \cite{Castagnoli2021} expose a direct interplay between the properties of risk measures and acceptance sets.